IlmanNashran/IlmanNashran/README.md

 - 📊 I’m passion for Data Science **Ongoing learning of Python and your interest in data analysis tools like Power BI and Tableau.**

-- 🗃️I’m currently learning **Deep learning using Python and TensorFlow**
+- 📖 I’m currently learning **Deep learning using Python and TensorFlow**

 - 👨‍💻 Proficient in Laravel and Flutter **Laravel for web development and Flutter for mobile app.**